 Your view deviates more on the right side compared to the left side.
 That is irritating for most people.
 You can avoid this effect the shorter your lens gets.

 In the next case, the prescriptions look pretty similar from the left to the right eye.
 But the astigmatism is found in a totally another axis.
-That could also lead to smaller progressive lens design.
+That could also lead to a smaller progressive lens design.
 The view would also deviate from the right to the left eye pretty much as it does in the example above.

 Harald with big differences in the axis of his astigmatism